malloc0x3cc/malloc0x3cc/README.md

 ### Hi there 👋

-I'm a CS student specializing in Python development.
+I'm a CS student/Apprentice developer.

-I wish to learn a lot of stuff, but I’m focusing on web development for now.

 <!--
 **malloc0x3cc/malloc0x3cc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.